Genesis Chapter 3

 called to the man, and said to him, Where are you?

-3:10 And he said, I heard your voice in the garden, and I was afraid, because I [am] naked: and hid myself.
+3:10 And he said, I heard the sound of You in the garden, and I was afraid, because I [am] naked: and so I hid.

-3:11 And He said, Who told you that you were naked?
-Have you eaten of the tree, that I commanded you to not eat?
+3:11 And He said, Who told you that you are naked?
+Have you eaten of the tree from which I commanded you not to eat?

-3:12 And the man said, The woman who you gave to be with me, she ha given to me of the tree, and I ate.
+3:12 And the man said, The woman who you gave to be with me, she has given to me of the tree, and I ate.

 3:13 And YAHWEH יְהֹוָה